 This factor can be multiplied by the standard deviation, to obtain a smaller confidence interval:

-Corrected standard deviation S ≡ ν√P(1 – P)/N.
+Corrected standard deviation S ≡ ν√P(1 – P)/n.

-Singleton’s adjustment is also used when calculating error intervals on subsamples.
+This adjustment is also used when calculating error intervals on subsamples.
 In this case, the ‘population’ is the initial finite sample.
 See Coping with imperfect data for an example.